Smasher (Image Comics)

-Hector Chang is a fictional comic book superhero, a member of the superhero team Dynamo 5, which appears in the series of the same name from Image Comics.
+Hector Chang is a comic book superhero, a member of the superhero team Dynamo 5, which appears in the series of the same name from Image Comics.
 Created by writer Jay Faerber and artist Mahmud A. Asrar, Visionary first appeared in Dynamo 5 #1 (January 2007).

 For the first 24 issues of the series, the character possessed laser, telescopic and x-ray vision, and went by the codename Visionary.
 In issue #25 of the series (October 2009), the character, whose powers had been erased in the previous issue, obtained different powers.
 Now possessing superhuman strength and invulnerability, he goes by the name Smasher.

 Publication history

 Captain Dynamo, a superhero who first appeared in Noble Causes: Extended Family #2 (June 2004) was depicted as a womanizing philanderer, and in Dynamo 5 #1 (January 2007), it was revealed, after he was assassinated, that he had fathered a number of illegitimate children.
 His widow, former agent of the government superhuman-monitoring agency, F.L.A.G., posing as a now-retired investigative reporter Maddie Warner, gathered five of these children in order to form a team to protect Tower City in Captain Dynamo's absence.
 One of these was 15-year-old Vancouver, British Columbia high school geek Hector Chang. the youngest of the five.
 Warner exposed Hector and his four half-siblings to the same energy that gave Captain Dynamo his powers 40 years earlier, unlocking their latent powers.
 Hector developed his father's vision-related powers, and took the codename Visionary as a member of Dynamo 5.

 During the series' first year of publication in 2007, Hector and the other members of Dynamo 5 were shown confronting various threats to Tower City, as well as the U.S. government's superhuman-monitoring agency, F.L.A.G., which disapproved of their activities, while dealing with the personal conflicts that arose as a result of discovering four new half-siblings, as well as the effect that their new lives had on their personal lives at home.
 Hector in particular, who was conceived during a one-night stand between his mother, Jennifer, and Captain Dynamo (who had used his shapeshifting powers to disguise himself as a Chinese man), and lacked a strong male role model growing up, came to look up to Dynamo, whom he saw as his "Dad".
 He also came into conflict with Jennifer when she discovered his superhero life, much to her horror, and who was outraged at the danger in which Maddie Warner had placed her son.